-A scheme for the transport and redistribution of the two most useful cosmogenic isotopes, 14C and 10Be, is shown in Figure 4.
+A scheme for the transport and redistribution of the two most useful cosmogenic isotopes, 14C and 10Be, is shown in Figure 6.
 After a more-or-less similar production, the two isotopes follow quite different fates, as discussed in detail in Sections 3.2.3 and 3.3.3.
-Therefore, expected terrestrial effects are quite different for the isotopes and comparing them with each other can help in disentangling solar and climatic effects (see Section 3.6.3).
+Therefore, expected terrestrial effects are quite different for the isotopes and comparing them with each other can help in disentangling solar and climatic effects (see Section 3.7.3).
+A reader can find great detail also in a book by Beer et al. (2012).